keu/docs/software/access-airflow-database.md

 ---

-## Overview

-On Astronomer, each Airflow deployment is equipped with a PostgreSQL database that serves as Airflow's underlying metadata database and your Airflow scheduler's source of truth.
+On Astronomer, each Airflow deployment is equipped with a PostgreSQL database that serves as Airflow's underlying metadata database and the scheduler's source of truth.

 On Astronomer Software, a Postgres metadata database will be created for each individual Airflow Deployment and hosted within your wider platform database.